allacci-digitale/allacci-digitale.github.io/README.md

 # Allacci Digitale

-Showcase website for the digitalisation project of Leone Allacci's _Drammaturgia_ (1755 edition).
+Showcase website for the digitalisation project of Leone Allacci's *Drammaturgia* (1755 edition).

-_Note to the AIUCD 2024 reviewer: we couldn't anonymise this repo completely since it would prevent the website from being displayed.
+See the related publication:

-From the CfP: "Il contributo deve essere anonimizzato togliendo i nomi degli autori e i riferimenti interni, **nei limiti del possibile, senza che ciò impedisca una valutazione accurata della proposta da parte dei revisori**"._
+Giovannini, Luca, and Giorgia Gallucci (2024).
+"Digitalizzazione e modellazione della *Drammaturgia* di Leone Allacci".
+In: *AIUCD 2024 Book of Abstracts*.
+Catania: Università di Catania (forthcoming).